VihangiDeSilva/Test-Automation-Amazon/README.md

 The project leveraged object-oriented programming principles, specifically Composition and Delegation.
 These concepts were employed to establish relationships between classes, facilitating code reuse and promoting modular design.

 - **Configuration Management:**
 A specific requirement in the project was to manage configuration data, including the Application URL, using property files.
-To fulfill this, I created three separate files for each environment (Development, QA, Production) to store and load the respective base URLs.
+To fulfill this, I created three separate files for each environment (Development, QA, and Production) to store and load the respective base URLs.
 The .dotenv plugin was implemented to streamline the URL loading process.

 - **Learning Curve and Timeline:**
-As a newcomer to automation, the project presented challenges due to its complexity and the timeline.
+As a newcomer to automation, the project presented challenges due to its complexity and timeline.
 Navigating through the project's intricacies within the given timeframe required dedicated effort.
 To overcome these challenges, I sought guidance from various learning resources, contributing to the completion of the project.

 ## Requirements: